CodyBerenson/PGMA-Modernized/README.md

    a.
 The specific operating system/device you have PMS installed on.

    b.
-The logs--attach all the newly created logs from both the \Logs and the \Logs\PMS Plugin Logs directories (see 1d).
+The logs--attach all the newly created logs from the \Logs\PMS Plugin Logs directories (see 1d).

    c.
 The specific url of the film or scene title on the Agent's index site.